christiangerbig/Trackertools/README.md

 ## Description

 This collection includes four tools for the music editor ProTracker, which make the work with standard ProTracker sound modules more comfortable:
- - TonePortaStep (calculate tone portamento slide)
+ - TonePortaStep (calculate the tone portamento slide for the portamento effect command)
- - VolSlideStep (calculate volume slide up or down)
+ - VolSlideStep (calculate thr volume slide up or down for the volume effect command)
- - SearchFxCmd (find effect commands with their outputted position in a tracker module)
+ - SearchFxCmd (find effect commands with their pattern positions in a loaded ProTracker module)
- - UsedFxCmd (overview which effect commands are used in a module)
+ - UsedFxCmd (get an overview which effect commands are used in the patterns of a loaded ProTracker module)

 ## User Stories